 Bucharest has a replica of Paris’ Arc de Triomphe

 One of Bucharest’s symbols is the Arch of Triumph, which was built in 1936 to celebrate the country’s participation in WWI.
-Standing at 27 meters (88 ft), the arch was modeled on the Arc de Triomphe de l’Étoile on Paris’s Champs-Élysées.
+Standing at 27m (88ft), the arch was modelled on the Arc de Triomphe de l’Étoile on Paris’s Champs-Élysées.
 Covered in Rușchița marble, Romania’s best, it features sculptures by the finest artists of the interwar period.